Aluminati/meteor-react-autoform/README.md

 2. If you do not already, install the aldeed:collections2 Meteor package: `$ meteor add aldeed:collection2`

 ## WARNING
 This is still in development.
-Basic elements are available, more to come soon.
+Form handling is not available at the moment, this is top priority on the list and will be with the next version in a few days.
+Basic form elements are available, see below for todo list.

 ## TODO
  - Manage form submitting